-Death Of Two-Week-Old Baby Found Off Florida Coast Ruled A Homicide
+Death Of 2-Week-Old Baby Found Off Florida Coast Ruled A Homicide

 “We need to know who the parents are,” said Capt.
 Steven Strivelli of the Palm Beach County Sheriff’s Office, “and any relatives.
 Some hospital, somewhere, has evidence of this child being born.”

-The investigation so far has used Parabon Snapsot DNA testing, which revealed the baby girl is 50 percent Central Asian and 50 percent African.
-According to Parabon, this is an “unusual split,” and is usually found in Barbados, Jamaica and Trinidad.
-Police have reached out to the Bahamas for help, but there was no reports of anything suspicious.
+The investigation so far has used Parabon Snapshot DNA testing, which revealed the baby girl is 50 percent Central Asian and 50 percent African.
+According to Parabon, this is an “unusual split” and is usually found in Barbados, Jamaica, and Trinidad.
+Police have reached out to the Bahamas for help, but there were no reports of anything suspicious.

 “We hate seeing this and we want to get to the bottom of what happened,” said Strivelli.
 “We’re not going to stop here.
 This case is not going to close until we get completion.”